akchobby/DroneMotorController/README.md

 # DroneMotorController
-Code related to the Seesaw project
+Code related to the Seesaw project, using Aduino Uno.